 “Stephen King: On Writing” explains how he never plans his books, but just gets started.
 Should you plan a novel in advance, or not?
 A few tips on writing a book.
 Listen to a podcast of this post here.

 Let’s explore two common methods of writing a novel.
-I have tried both, and can show you some examples in my work.
+I have tried both, and can show you some examples in my work (see links below).
 Each can work brilliantly: which is best for you will depend on how you write and what you are writing.
 I also look at how long it takes to write a book.

 Before we look at that, let me cite the US fantasy author Stephen R Donaldson, who was once asked by an admirer how to achieve success in writing.
 “Start today,” Donaldson said.